mseyfi/mseyfi.github.io/posts/LLM/FineTune/RLHF.md

 - **The PPO Quartet:** PPO uses four models/components:
   1. **The Actor (Policy $\pi_{\theta}$):** This is the LLM we are actively training (including the first next-token prediction head).
 It looks at the state and decides on an action (generates the next token).
 Its parameters, $\theta$, are the only ones being updated by the PPO loss.
-  2. **The Critic (Value Function, $V_	heta$):** This component evaluates the state.
+  2. **The Critic (Value Function, $V_\theta$):** This component evaluates the state.
 As we detailed earlier, it's typically a second "head" on the Actor model.
 It looks at the current text and predicts the total future reward it expects to receive.
 It doesn't act; it only judges the situation.
   3. **The Reward Model (RM):** This model is **frozen**.
 It was trained in Stage 2.
 Its only job is to provide the immediate reward signal, $R_t$, for the actions taken by the Actor.
   4. **The Reference Model ($\pi_\text{ref}$):** This is a **frozen** copy of the SFT model from Stage 1.
 Its purpose is to act as a safety rail.
 It provides a baseline distribution that we don't want the Actor to stray too far from, preventing it from forgetting its core language capabilities.